MicrosoftDocs/Hololens/hololens/hololens-insider.md

 #### MixedReality/ConfigureMovingPlatform

-This policy controls the behavior of moving platform feature on HoloLens 2, i.e. whether it is turned off / on or it can be toggled by a user.
+This policy controls the behavior of moving platform feature on HoloLens 2, that is, whether it’s turned off / on or it can be toggled by a user.
 It should only be used by customers who intend to use HoloLens 2 in moving environments with low dynamic motion.
 Please refer to [HoloLens 2 Moving Platform Mode](hololens2-moving-platform.md) for background information.

 The OMA-URI of new policy: `./Device/Vendor/MSFT/Policy/Config/MixedReality/ConfigureMovingPlatform`

 Supported values:

 - 0 (Default) - Last set user's preference.
 Initial state is OFF and after that user's preference is persisted across reboots and is used to initialize the system.
-- 1 Force off - Moving platform is disabled and can not be changed by user.
+- 1 Force off - Moving platform is disabled and cannot be changed by user.
-- 2 Force on - Moving platform is enabled and can not be changed by user.
+- 2 Force on - Moving platform is enabled and cannot be changed by user.

 #### MixedReality/ManualDownDirectionDisabled

 This policy controls whether the user can change down direction manually or not.
-If no down direction is set by the user then an automatically calculated down direction is used by the system.
+If no down direction is set by the user, then an automatically calculated down direction is used by the system.
 This policy has no dependency on ConfigureMovingPlatform policy and they can be set independently.

 The OMA-URI of new policy: `./Device/Vendor/MSFT/Policy/Config/MixedReality/ManualDownDirectionDisabled`

 Supported values:

 - False (Default) - User can manually change down direction if they desire, otherwise down direction will be determined automatically based on the measured gravity vector.
-- True - User cannot manually change down direction and down direction will be always be determined automatically based on the measured gravity vector.
+- True - User can’t manually change down direction and down direction will be always be determined automatically based on the measured gravity vector.

 ### Fixes and improvements